ishPLC/about/README.md

 # My Projects, C/C++: Managin PLC via Ethernet Connection, Simulators for PC, (2021)
 # UART_HMI_IP, # UART Terminal via RS232, # IP Server socket,IP Client socket (2021)
-# new 2025: Since 2025 I have moved to a new plane of work: design using Artificial Intelligence and other Modern technologies
+# new 2025: Since 2025 I have moved to a new plane of work: design using AI and other Modern technologies